 - Overlay data and investigate patterns and concepts such as richness and diversity, rarity, viability, and data confidence

-- Characterize the current landscape patterns by importing and integrating data for land use, development, conservation, and any mapped stressor such as fire or invasive species.
+- Characterize the current landscape/seascape patterns by importing and integrating data for land/sea use, development, conservation, and any mapped stressor such as fire or invasive species.
 Define future scenarios including plans and proposals, modeled trends such as urbanization and agriculture conversion, and forecasts such as climate change effects.

-- Evaluate scenarios through cumulative effects assessment to understand where features (conservation elements) will be sustained or in conflict with proposed uses or infrastructure.
+- Evaluate scenarios through cumulative effects assessment to understand where resources (conservation elements) will be sustained or in conflict with any scenario feature, use or stressor.
 Generate a large variety of maps and quantitative reports to inform impact assessments, mitigation, and planning.